-Join Chad Chelius for an in-depth discussion in this video Using Photomerge, part of Up and Running with Photoshop Elements 9.
+Join Chad Chelius for an in-depth discussion in this video Using Photomerge, part of Learning Photoshop Elements 9.

 Photomerge is a set of features that allows you to combine multiple exposures of an image into one combined image.
 This allows you to create images that would normally be impossible to produce straight out of a camera.
 I'm beginning this video from the Elements 9 Organizer, and I'm going to do a quick search in my search text field for Gabe or walking.
 And that's going to show me any images that contain the word Gabe or walking either in the metadata or in the file name.
 And as you can see, I have a total of six images here, and I'm going to actually select all of them by clicking on the first one and Shift+Click on the last one.
 And then we're going to go over to Photomerge to perform the operation.
 So I'm going to click on the Triangle to the right of the fix tab, and I'm going to choose Guided Photo Edit.